-Only stockholders of record at the close of business on April 2, 2018 will be entitled to vote at the Annual Meeting.
-On this record date, there were 15,104,848 shares of common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on March 5, 2019 will be entitled to vote at the Annual Meeting.
+On this record date, there were 26,675,552 shares of common stock outstanding and entitled to vote.

-If at the close of business on April 2, 2018 your shares were registered directly in your name with KemPharm's transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
+If at the close of business on March 5, 2019 your shares were registered directly in your name with KemPharm's transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
 As a stockholder of record, you may vote in person at the meeting or vote by proxy.
 Whether or not you plan to attend the meeting, we urge you to vote by proxy over the telephone or on the internet as instructed below or return the proxy card we may mail to you to ensure your vote is counted.

-Beneficial Owner: Shares Registered in the Name of a Broker or Bank

-If at the close of business on April 2, 2018, your shares were held, not in your name, but rather in an account at a brokerage firm, bank, dealer or other similar organization, then you are the beneficial owner of shares held in "street name" and the Notice is being forwarded to you by that organization.
+Beneficial Owner: Shares Registered in the Name of a Broker or Bank shares held in "street name" and the Notice is being forwarded to you by that organization.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
 As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account.
 You are also invited to attend the Annual Meeting.
 However, since you are not the stockholder of record, you may not vote your shares in person at the meeting unless you request and obtain a valid proxy from your broker or other agent.